Did you know there are more than 1 million unfilled tech jobs in the U.S.?

 The time has come to make a selection from your pool of top candidates.
 You want to be careful, but you risk losing your top pick if this takes too long.

 Don’t let background and reference checks slow down your hiring process.
 ApplicantStack helps you optimize this critical stage by narrowing your pool of candidates to the best possible options.
-Then it eliminates final concerns with background checks and calls to references.
+Then it eliminates final concerns with background checks and emails to references.
+ApplicantStack partners with top companies, including Verified First, a leading background check service with a super-speedy turnaround.

 In it to win: